dotnet/runtime/src/mono/wasm/README.md

 ## Analyzing binary wasm files

 We have few tools to analyze binary wasm files.
-The [wa-info](https://github.com/radekdoulik/wa-info#wa-info) and [wa-diff](https://github.com/radekdoulik/wa-info#wa-info) to analyze `dotnet.wasm` in the `AppBundle` directory, once you build your app.
+The [wa-info](https://github.com/radekdoulik/wa-info#wa-info) and [wa-diff](https://github.com/radekdoulik/wa-info#wa-info) to analyze `dotnet.native.wasm` in the `AppBundle` directory, once you build your app.
 These can be easily [installed](https://github.com/radekdoulik/wa-info#installation) as dotnet tools.

 They are handy to quickly disassemble functions and inspect webassembly module sections.
 The wa-diff is able to compare 2 wasm files, so you can for example check the effect of changes in your source code.
 You can see changes in the functions code as well as changes in sizes of sections and of code.